sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 # Configure Server for Docker deployments

 In this tutorial we’ll use a remote server to host our Jekyll site.
 For simplicity we’ll use DigitalOcean and take advantage of the 1-click Docker installation feature.
-If you don’t already have a DigitalOcean account you can [use my referral code](https://www.digitalocean.com/?refcode=9d5c1c681fd0) for $10 (~2 months) free, stopping at anytime.
+If you don’t already have a DigitalOcean account you can use my referral code for 2 months free.

+<a href="https://www.digitalocean.com/?refcode=9d5c1c681fd0" class="btn btn-warning">Free hosting for 2 months</a>
 If you’re not planning to deploy your site to DigitalOcean you may skip this section and ad lib when we get to running the site remotely.

 ## Create Docker Droplet